tlberglund/theological-examination/exam.md

 ### Chapter 25: The Church

 1. **What is the church?**
+All of the Elect gathered under Christ.

 2. **Distinguish between the visible and invisible aspects of the Church.**
+The visible church is the organization with buildings, property, hierarchy, members, and the like.
+The invisible church is all elect people.
+The visible church contains people not in the invisible church, and the invisible church (regrettably) contains people not in the visible church.

 3. **Are the infants of believers members of the church?**
+Yes.
+We baptize them to mark them as such.

 4. What are the marks of a Church?
 5. When is a professing Church no longer to be considered a true Church of Jesus Christ?
 6. What is a credible profession of faith?
 7. **Who is the Head and King of the Church?**
+Jesus Christ.

 ### Chapter 26: The Communion of Saints